-NDP must use minority parliament to amplify voices fighting for justice
+NDP must use minority Parliament to amplify voices fighting for justice

 Opening up the policy process requires that groups -- such as promoters of the Teck oil-sands project in Alberta -- defend their interests in the company of environmental activists.
 Fossil fuel producers should explain how the fate of the planet can be reconciled with continued expansion of greenhouse gas-emitting oil sands.

 The climate emergency has energized youth all over the world.
-From the outset, the role of the NDP in a minority parliament is surely to amplify those concerned and angry voices, and make sure they are heard.
+From the outset, the role of the NDP in a minority Parliament is surely to amplify those concerned and angry voices, and make sure they are heard.
 The NDP cannot be afraid to raise at every occasion the issue that defines our times.

-MP Jack Harris, the NDP's public safety critic, was quick to demand answers for how RCMP commanders could have issued "lethal overwatch" orders (meaning shoot if necessary) to armed officers who were enforcing an injunction against the Wet'suwet'en protestors protecting ancestral land against the construction of the Coastal GasLink pipeline in B.C.
+MP Jack Harris, the NDP's public safety critic, was quick to demand answers for how RCMP commanders could have issued "lethal overwatch" orders (meaning shoot if necessary) to armed officers who were enforcing an injunction against the Wet'suwet'en protesters protecting ancestral land against the construction of the Coastal GasLink pipeline in B.C.

 With the RCMP reverting to its colonial role of restricting Indigenous peoples' access to their own territories, the NDP should be following the lead of Harris and Skeena-Bulkley Valley MP Taylor Bachrach -- who met with the protestors -- and agitating to get Wet'suwet'en hereditary chiefs before a parliamentary committee.